These 10 SEO tips are based on years of personal experience ranking high and driving high intent leads from search.

 10/ Title & description matter a lot.
 Check your CTR on Google Search Console.

 I’ve always breezed past the meta title and meta description.
-But their impact on traffic can be significant.
+But their impact on traffic is significant.

 The quality of your title and description determines how many Google searchers actually click it.
-Spend more time optimising them.
+So you should spend much more time optimising them.

 Ps.
 Want your articles to not just drive traffic, but to drive results?
 Here are two tips:

 - Make your content with a goal in mind.
 Are you trying to collect emails?
 Push visitors down the funnel to a product page?
 Or convert visitors directly?

 - Design it to convert in the way you want.
 If you want to collect more emails, design a 'downloadable' additional piece of content that fits the same search intent as the keyword targeted in the article.
 You'll have much higher conversions if it was designed for purpose.

 Go forth and conquer,